microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/devicemanagement-alertrecord.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the record of an alert event triggered by an [alert rule](devicemanagement-alertrule.md).
+Represents the record of an alert event triggered by an [alertRule](devicemanagement-alertrule.md).

-When the threshold of an alert rule is reached, a record of the alert event is generated and stored, and administrators receive notifications via defined notification channels.
+When the threshold of an **alertRule** is reached, an **alertRecord** is generated and stored, and administrators receive notifications via defined notification channels.

 ## Methods